DesmondKC/sql-bootcamp/README.md

 sql-bootcamp/
 ├── docker-compose.yml  # Docker services configuration
-├── .env                # Variable file for Docker Compose ├── sql/                # Database migration files
+├── .env                # Variable file for Docker Compose ├── sql/
+│   ├── init/
+|   |    └── CreateDatabase.sql # Used to Create Practice Database on docker compose up
+│   └── migrations/
-│   ├── V1__InitialDatabaseCreation.sql # Files that you might add as part of the bootcamp │   └── V2__CreateTableExample.sql      # Files that you might add as part of the bootcamp └── README.md           # This file
+|        └── V1__CreateTableExample.sql # Files that you might add as part of the bootcamp
+└── README.md           # This file
 ```